 - and pay a renewal fee for membership and certification.

 2) If an ICBE’s certification has expired past 12 months but under 3 years from their recertification date, the individual will be required to use the experienced pathway to obtain current certification.
 The reinstated certification period begins when the individual has passed the certification examination.

 3) If an ICBE’s certification has expired past 3 years (at least one certification cycle) from their recertification date the individual will be required to use the traditional pathway to obtain current certification.
-If the individual has an active birth doula certification with an ICEA approved organization, they may utilize the experienced pathway.
+If the individual has an active birth doula certification with an ICEA approved organization, and has been actively teaching/practicing for a minimum of 2 years, they may utilize the experienced pathway.
 The reinstated certification period begins when the individual has passed the certification examination.